Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/Data types.md

 boolean age18=true; // 1 byte 0(false) or 1(true)
 ```

-why float data type value have ended with ‘f’ and long data type value ended with ‘L’?
+Why float data type value have ended with ‘f’ and long data type value ended with ‘L’?

 1. Decimal values are by default of type double, but to store them in float we use ‘f’ to specify it is of type float.
 2. long data type is used to store larger values, L is used to differentiate it from normal integer data type and will allocates 8 bytes instead of 4 bytes.